Decisive Engagement: The Liaoxi-Shenyang Campaign

 Decisive Engagement: The Liaoxi-Shenyang Campaign (大决战之辽沈战役) is a 1991 Chinese epic war film directed by Li Jun, Yang Guangyuan, Wei Lian, Cai Jiwei, Zhao Jilie, Zhai Junjie and Jing Mukui, written by Li Pingfen, Shi Chao and Wang Jun, and starring Gu Yue, Su Lin, Ma Shaoxin, Lu Jixian, Zhao Hengduo, and Wu Zhiyuan.
 The film premiered in China on January 1, 1992.
 The film is about the Liaoshen Campaign of the Chinese Civil War.

 Plot

 In the spring of 1948, during the Chinese Civil War, the Central Military Commission commands the Fourth Field Army control Jinzhou, a communication hub in northeast China and even a vital importance of military strategists.
-The Liaoshen Campaign broke out, the People's Liberation Army fight against the Nationalist forces in northeastern China, then the land was occupied by the Communists.
+The Liaoshen campaign broke out, the People's Liberation Army fight against the Nationalist forces in northeastern China, then the land was occupied by the Chinese Communist Party.